-Accreditation by a professional association is a standard practice in our profession.
-Being accredited means a plus upon applying for translation jobs, as the prospect will feel inclined towards choosing a candidate who has some third-party reassurance.
+Accreditation by a professional association is standard practice in our profession.
+Being accredited means a plus upon applying for translation jobs, as the prospect will feel inclined towards choosing a candidate having some third-party endorsement.
 Programs have been developed in several countries to assess and accredit translators’ professional qualifications beyond school exams, such as ATA (United States), NAATI (Australia) and CTIC (Canada), to quote a few.

 It also should be remembered that, in many other countries without accreditation programs for translators, there are instead government programs for nominating public or sworn translators.
 Such programs are frequently carried out in countries like Argentina, Spain, Norway, Denmark, Germany and Mexico, for example, which means that sworn translators are trained practically every year.